 Instruction consists of lectures, scenarios, demonstrations, and tours.
 There will be plenty of "hands-on" time for each student.
 Instructors include Kirkland Police Officers and other personnel, who will cover their individual areas of expertise.

-- To provide an opportunity for educating and building positive police relations with citizens on an on-going basis; to promote community-Kirkland Police cooperation, understanding, and goodwill.
+- To provide an opportunity for educating and building positive police relations with community members on an on-going basis; to promote community-Kirkland Police cooperation, understanding, and goodwill.

-- To gain support for police and to encourage citizens to partner with law enforcement to assist in making our community a safer place to live.
+- To gain support for police and to encourage community members to partner with law enforcement to assist in making our community a safer place to live.

-- To offer citizens a better understanding of police functions, how policies are developed, the decision making process, and what an officer experiences on a day to day basis.
+- To offer community members a better understanding of police functions, how policies are developed, the decision-making process, and what an officer experiences on a day to day basis.

-- To address citizens concerns and perceptions about police officers.
+- To address community members' concerns and perceptions about police officers.

-Candidates for the Citizens Academy must fill out an application and meet the following criteria:
+Candidates for the Community Police Academy must fill out an application and meet the following criteria: